restriction/NiceRAT/README.md

 ## FAQ
 ### Where's the EXE?
-Build it yourself.
-We will not provide a binary.
+We provide a binary in release tab.

 ### How do I add a hitmarker sound?
 Create a **hitsounds** folder inside the **base** Valorant directory.